-Even though Hungary’s natural attractions may look less overwhelming on paper, with its tallest peak reaches just over 1,000 m (3,280 ft) and the absence of sea coast, the country has got Balaton, one of the Europe’s largest lakes and the nation’s very own “inland sea”.
+Even though Hungary’s natural attractions may not look that impressive on the screen, with its tallest peak reaches just over 1,000 m (3,280 ft) and the absence of sea coast, the country has got Balaton – one of the largest lakes in Europe.
 As well as the magnificent Danube river, which makes a dramatic turn to the north of Budapest.
 Apart from the endless Puszta, or the Pannonian Steppe, where csikosok – Hungary’s sturdy cowboys – still ride, Hungary possesses a number of charming cathedrals, renowned spa culture, medieval castles and numerous cities, which boast some of the finest Baroque, Gothic and Art Nouveau architecture in Europe.

 Hungary has always been at the crossroads of both trade and culture.
 That explains why it has so many lively festivals held in towns and villages around the country each year.
 Hungarians are friendly people.
 You may even see senior men kissing women’s hands on meeting and close friends shaking hands when they get together.

 While the Hungarian language isn’t the easiest one to study, it is definitely worth learning at least several phrases.
 English isn’t widely spoken in Hungary, especially in rural areas.
 Hungary is like a melting pot where different cultures and religions interchanged each other.
 Thus, Turkish traces can be found, most strikingly in the mosque at Pecs, converted into a Christian church in the early 18th century, and in the towering minaret at Eger, as well as in the handful of wonderfully preserved 16th-century thermal bath houses in Budapest.